Glossary of Fascist Italy

-This is a list of words, terms, concepts, and slogans in the Italian language and Latin language which were specifically used in Fascist Italian monarchy and Italian Social Republic.
+This is a list of words, terms, concepts, and slogans in the Italian language and Latin language which were specifically used in Fascist Italy and the Italian Social Republic.

 Some words were coined by Benito Mussolini and other Italian Fascists.
 Other words and concepts were borrowed and appropriated, and other terms were already in use in Italy.
 Finally, some are taken from Italy's cultural tradition.